-There are so many benefits of homeschooling, we have been homeschooling now for nearly 5 months.
+There are so many benefits of homeschooling, we have been on this journey now for nearly 5 months.
 It has certainly been an eye opener, but I have learnt so much.

 Not just the basics, like how to do simple maths the way that is taught at school!
 But little things like, I have more patience than I thought.

 Homeschooling is HARD work, however, I wouldn’t change a thing.
 I am not sure we will continue to homeschool after primary school, BUT, there is every chance we will.
 We still have another two years to decide so watch this space.
-There are so many benefits of homeschooling in the UK.
+There are so many benefits of homeschooling in the UK and it is becoming more and more popular.

 That there are so many free resources